dijidiji/documentation/docs/Splashkit/Unit Testing/research/build-run-workflow.md

 # New workflow

-The details will depend on which VS Code extension is used, but this example using the CMake Tools extension shows that the process can be much smoother while offering handy features like test listing and debugging within VS Code, albeit with extra setup.
+The details depend on which VS Code extension is used, but this example using the CMake Tools extension shows that the process can be much smoother.
+This also offers features like test listing and debugging in VS Code, albeit with extra setup.

 ## Linux